lightify97/Sort-and-Search-Experiments---Javascript/README.md

-# Sort and Search Experimenta - Javascript
+# Sort and Search Experiments - Javascript
 Sort an array and search for a value in that array using binary search.
 The program language is Javascript, with a little bit of jQuery, HTML, and CSS.

 # The aims of this project are:

-1) Build a visual representation of the sorting process using Javascript, jQuery, and HTML.
+1)Build a visual representation of the sorting process using Javascript, jQuery, and HTML.

-2) Show the search process using Javascript, jQuery, and CSS.
+2)Show the search process using Javascript, jQuery, and CSS.

 These are the initial problems that I want to solve.
 The sort algorithm should be seen in real time, i.e, I want the sorting process to happen visually on the HTML page.
 So you will see each element being moved to it's respective position until the entire array is sorted.